ljoycewright/Gas-Electric-Usage/README.md

 - Import CSV file as datasource with Jupyter Notebook
 - Create database from CSV file with SQLite3
 - Cleanup and aggregate data using SQLite3 and Pandas
-- Visualize data in line, bar and scatter charts with Matplotlib
+- Visualize data in line and scatter charts utilizing Matplotlib